 In this beginner Adobe Illustrator CC tutorial we will be going through a simple process of inking and coloring using live paint.
-We will also add a halftone highlight effects using a clipping mask.
-In this easy to follow tutorial we will be going through our resource anchor point guide to build our character and practice using the the pen tool with our direct selection tools.
+We will also add halftone highlight effects using a clipping mask.
+In this easy-to-follow tutorial, we will be going through our resource anchor point guide to build our character and practice using the pen tool with our direct selection tools.

 Anchor Point Guides

 Anchor point guides are designed to make life easier as you are learning where to place anchors while using the pen tool and how to adjust handles using the direct selection tool.

 Using Pen Tool